escazure/fbtg/readme.md

 To compile enter this command: make ; make clean ; build/fbtg

-Current version requires having 'functions' directory in directory from which you are calling executable
+Current version requires having 'functions' directory in build and calling executable from build, because shaders location is hardcoded